ericnograles/chain-reaction.web/readme.md

 A personal recommendation would be to sit these `.test.js` files alongside their constituent components or containers for ease of navigation.
 However, this is simply a recommendation and not a hard and fast rule, so use what works best for you!

+Additionally, we can run our unit tests in a headless fashion for CI purposes.
+Simply run `npm test` to see the results.

 ## Images and CSS

 ### New Assets